 Conversion courses are usually one year taught courses and are often heavily vocational.
 There are different levels of conversion courses: certificate, diploma and master’s.

 A law conversion course (or a Graduate Diploma in Law [GDL] for those in the know) offers people who didn’t study law at undergraduate level to get a foot in the door of their chosen career in law.
 Equally, you can do conversion courses in other subjects, including psychology, social work, business and I.T.

-If you’ve come to the end of a three-year undergraduate degree course and suddenly realised medicine is your calling then there is a Graduate Entry Medicine course, which takes four years to complete; a fast track for people who have not studied medicine as their first degree.
+If you’ve come to the end of a three-year undergraduate degree course and suddenly realised medicine is your calling then there is a Graduate Entry Medicine course, which takes four years to complete; this is a fast track for people who have not studied medicine as their first degree.

-And of course, let’s not forget the PGCE (Postgraduate Certificate of Education); a hugely popular conversion course for graduates who want to teach.
+And of course, let’s not forget the PGCE (Postgraduate Certificate of Education) — a hugely popular conversion course for graduates who want to teach.